itsdfish/TrueAndErrorModels.jl/docs/src/parameter_estimation.md

 ## Generate Data

+For a description of the decision making task, please see the description in the [model overview](https://itsdfish.github.io/TrueAndErrorModels.jl/dev/overview/).
 In the code block below, we will create a model object and generate 2 simulated responses from 100 simulated subjects for a total of 200 responses.
 For this model, we assume that the probability of a true preference state RR is relatively high, and the probability of other preference states decreases as they become more difference from RR:

 - ``p_{\mathrm{RR}} = .65``
 - ``p_{\mathrm{RS}} = .15``